ocular-d/styleguide-markdown/docs/lists.md

 This problem can be reduced by

 - Using an unordered list until the final structure and layout has been determined.
-- Keeping references close to the list to avoind forgetting to update them.
+- Keeping references close to the list to avoid forgetting to update them.
 - Always specify an specific version of the markdown file when referring from an external document.

 > remark-lint: [ordered-list-marker-style](https://github.com/remarkjs/remark-lint/tree/master/packages/remark-lint-unordered-list-marker-style "Link to remarkjs docs")